 (Adds Permian rig count)

-More than half the U.S. oil rigs are in the Permian basin in West Texas and eastern New Mexico where total units fell by five this week to a record low of 117, according to Baker Hughes data going back to 2011.
+More than half the total U.S. oil rigs are in the Permian basin in West Texas and eastern New Mexico, where active units dropped by 23 this week to 382, the lowest since November 2017.
+That was the biggest weekly decline since March 2015.

 Our Standards: The Thomson Reuters Trust Principles.